-- When you buy glass jars of food products like jam, mayonnaise or olives, wash the jars and save them.
-Jars can be used to store your own homemade jam, but are generally useful for the storage of many a thing, including spices, buttons, coins, receipts, pencil/pen holder, rubber bands, etc. Keep your household items organized in this way, and you won’t be spending money on storage containers—or having to rummage through clutter to find what you’re looking for.
+- When you buy glass jars of food products like jam, mayonnaise or olives, wash the pots and save them.
+Jars can be used to store your own homemade jam, but are generally useful for the storage of many a thing, including spices, buttons, coins, receipts, pencil/pen holder, rubber bands, etc. Keep your household items organized in this way, and you won’t be spending money on storage containers—or having to rummage through the clutter to find what you’re looking for.

 - Speaking of glass jars, how about all those wine and/or beer bottles you’ve been collecting?

 These kinds of glass bottles make excellent candle holders and flower vases—and don’t forget about creating a gorgeous glass bottle wall if you’re in the middle of building or renovating your home.

 - Plastic bags from the store can become a myriad of useful things, including garbage bags for smaller trash bins,

 - Old t-shirts and socks can be used as a cleaning or dusting rags—just as good as any fancy store-bought cloths.

 - Make your own cosmetic products!
 Use the coffee grounds from your morning dose to create an excellent face scrub.
 Just mix together with yogurt and honey or olive oil and slather it all over your face for a truly refreshing morning!
 You’ll save a ton of money by not buying expensive cosmetics, which usually have dozens of unknown ingredients.
 Other ways to avoid purchasing cosmetic products: honey and sugar as a lip scrub, pure organic coconut or olive oil as a moisturizer.